jonepatr/hemvip/doc/experimenter.md

 * **showResults** The results are shown to the participant.
 * **writeResults** The results are sent to the remote service (which writes the results into a file).

-## Results

-The results are stored in the folder "/results".
-For each experiment, a subfolder is created having the name of the **testid** option.
-For each type of listening test, a CSV (comma separated values) file is created what contains the results.